SteamedGit/huffman/README.md

 * [More on Canonical Huffman Encoding](https://en.wikipedia.org/wiki/Canonical_Huffman_code)
 * [More on Lookup Tables](https://en.wikipedia.org/wiki/Lookup_table)

+Note that the code also explains each step of the process.

 ## Usage
 * Compress: -c input file output binary file
 * Decompress: -d input file output text file